The University of Houston – Victoria Honors Program

 - Students will be required to take at least one face-to-face class per long semester.

-- In the last long semester of coursework, students will engage in an independent study as a capstone.
+- In the last long semester of coursework, students will have the opportunity to engage in an independent study as a capstone.
 Students will produce a thesis project, engage in special research, or produce some other senior project befitting their interests.
 In programs with an existing capstone course, students will work closely with their capstone professors to produce a senior project or thesis.

 - Students will attend a designated Honors Program Event every semester.
 Events will include colloquia, symposia, and other academic events.
 Events are opportunities to present research, artistic projects, and other work completed as part of the Honors Program.